-- Expect to put your handiness to use or to become a little handy, if you're not so.
+- Expect to put your handiness to use or to become a little handy, if you're not already.
 You can save a lot of money by doing simple things like painting an apartment yourself.
 Learning a few lock and plumbing tricks can help, too.
 It's also critical to find good professional service people (carpenters, electricians, plumbers, contractors, roofers) and to develop strong relationships with them, since you'll need them to bail you out when a boiler stops working on a cold night or a toilet breaks.
 Treat these folks well.

 - Expect some tenants to be jerks.
 The landlords I spoke with estimated that in their long experience, roughly 3% to 10% of their tenants have caused a lot of trouble.
 It might seem an easy enough problem to deal with, but remember that the problems are not always evenly spaced out.
 You might go several years with few or no problems and then run into a string of terrible tenants for several years.

 - Assess your personality to see whether you have what it takes.
-I was advised that you need a strong constitution.
+You need a strong constitution.
 (You'll probably see some gruesome messes, among other things, as a landlord, and you'll likely have to clean some of them up.)
 You shouldn't let people walk all over you, because some will try to do that.
 You also need to be fair and even-tempered, and to be able to read people.
 Some folks will have real problems that interfere with their ability to pay you, but you may be able to work things out.
 Other times, it will be hard, but you'll need to evict them.